 You at 22 weeks pregnant

-Many women get excited about their pregnancy at this stage, as their lovely round bump really starts to show.
-Tell your midwife, GP or obstetrician if you have any worries about your baby or the size of your bump – they can help to reassure you.
+Your lovely round bump really starts to show, and you might be feeling very excited about being pregnant at this point.
+Tell your doctor or midwife if you have any worries about your baby or the size of your bump – they can help to reassure you.

 Maternity clothes or comfortable clothes might be a good idea if your usual clothes don’t fit anymore.